mohitj29/Multi-Object-Recognition/README.md

 ### Abstract

-To perfume multi object recognition I used combination of 2 different algorithm.
+To perform multi object recognition I used combination of 2 different algorithm.
 First, the object proposal algorithm and second the convolutional neural network classifier.
 For Object proposal, I used selective search and for convolutional neural network I used Alex net.
 To test and to train I used pascal visual object dataset which contain 17,125 Images.

            I. INTRODUCTION